puppetlabs/puppet-docs/source/pe/3.3/console_auth.markdown

 ![user-list_legend](./images/console/user-list_legend.jpg)

-Lastly, note that while built-in auth accounts use the email address provided, AD/LDAP accounts are generally accessed using just the username (e..g "a.user"), although this may vary in your organization's specific implementation.
+Lastly, note that while built-in auth accounts use the email address provided, AD/LDAP accounts are generally accessed using just the username (e.g. "a.user"), although this may vary in your organization's specific implementation.